X-lab-3D/PANDORA/README.md

 ## Docker
 The Docker release is currently not uploaded on DockerHub and, due to licensing of external software (MODELLER and NetMHCpan), the only way to use at this moment is by building the docker image directly from the recipe.

-We advice to use Docker only in case Conda or Git/Pypi installations are not possible in your system.
+We advice to use Docker only in case  Git/Pypi installations are not possible in your system.

 1)  Get MODELLER lincense (and optional softwares, if desired)